Last updated: April 2, 2026

 Two More Indiana Lease Red Flags

 "Late fee of $100 per day."
 Indiana does not have a statutory late fee cap, but courts apply a reasonableness standard.
 A daily compounding fee that could exceed one month's rent within a few weeks is likely to be found unconscionable.
-Check the 7 Lease Clauses That Screw Renters for more on how late fee traps work.
+Check the 7 Common Lease Clauses That May Not Align With State Law for more on how late fee traps work.

 "Tenant waives right to 45-day deposit return period."
 IC §32-31-8-3 voids lease provisions that waive tenant rights under the residential landlord-tenant statute.
 The 45-day timeline cannot be extended by contract.